 ● Ecc 9:13-16 . .This thing too I observed under the sun about wisdom, and it affected me profoundly.
 There was a little city, with few men in it; and to it came a great king, who surrounded it and built mighty siege works against it.
 Residing in the city was a poor wise man who might have saved it with his wisdom, but nobody thought of that poor man.
 So I observed: Wisdom is better than valor; but a poor man's wisdom is scorned, and his words are not heeded.

 A pity that the truly wise are not always famous nor widely respected; whereas the boastful, the narcissistic, the achievers, and the ambitious always seem to find ample public opportunity to express their opinions, and ways to get them implemented.

-However, unless you have access to millions of dollars, you can forget running for either the US President, the US Senate, or State Governor.
-The poor cannot run for office no matter how wise and capable they might be because wisdom and ability do not count in politics.
-Political office is typically only for the powerful, the influential, and for those who have very rich friends and the support of very large special interests.
-Government and big business may seem like strange bedfellows, but in this USA of ours, their collusion is simply the way things are.
+But unless you have access to millions of dollars, you can forget running for either the US President, the US Senate, or State Governor.
+The poor stand little chance running for office no matter how wise and capable they might be because wisdom and ability alone are not enough.
+Political office is typically won by the powerful, the influential, and/or those who have very rich friends and the support of very large special interests.

 ● Ecc 9:17 . .The words of the wise heard in quietness are better than the shouting of a ruler among fools.